 ½ cup maple syrup

+Cut a circle from baking paper to fit the bottom of the cake tin, grease the sides of the tart the with coconut oil.
 Place all the base ingredients in the food processor and process until the mixture sticks together.
-Cut a circle from baking paper to fit the bottom of the pan, grease the sides of the tart pan with coconut oil.
-Place in the freezer while preparing the filling.
-Process all the filling ingredients into a blender and blend into a smooth consistency.
-Pour the filling into the tart crust and freeze for about 4-6 hours until set.
-When serving, remove from the freezer and allow to thaw at least 15 minutes before serving.
+Pour the mixture into the prepared cake tin and press down evenly.
+Process all the filling ingredients in a blender and blend until smooth and creamy.
+Pour the filling over the tart crust and freeze for about 4-6 hours until set.
+When serving, remove from the freezer and allow to thaw a little before serving.
 Slice the ripe figs in halves and arrange on top of the filling in circles.